ucam-department-of-psychiatry/camcops/docs/source/developer/specific_os_notes.rst

 - Fire up a terminal and clone the Git repository (e.g. to ``~/camcops/``).

-- Download and install Python 3 from https://www.python.com/ (MacOS comes with Python 2).
+- Download and install Python_ 3 (MacOS comes with Python 2).

 - Make and activate a Python 3 virtual environment (e.g. in ``~/dev/venvs/camcops/``).